Blockchain Engine X Tests ¶

 Chain configuration object to be applied to the client running the blockchain engine x test.

 Fork configuration for the test.
-It is guaranteed that this field contains the same value as the root field network
+It is guaranteed that this field contains the same value as the root field network.

 Optional; present from Cancun on.
 Maps forks to their blob schedule configurations as defined by EIP-7840.